murmurat/kitaptar.kz/README.md

 # kitaptar.kz
-kitaptar.kz is a website where you can download kazakh books in several fromats
+kitaptar.kz is a website where you can download kazakh books in several formats